echan23/terpbites/docs/README.md

-#foodscraper

-Hi, this is my nutrition app called TerpBites!
-It scrapes data from the University of Maryland's nutritional website, which contains nutrition facts on foods from the school diner.
-I used the BeautifulSoup Python library to scrape data for each item on the website, which I stored in an AWS RDS database.
-I then used a Flask-based app to build a RESTful API that connects to the database, enabling efficient data retrieval.
-The API serves nutritional data to the front end, which I built using React.js.
-The React application allows users to search for specific food items, view nutritional details, and even create customized meal plans by adding selected items to a personal meal tracker.
+Hi, this is my nutrition app, TerpBites!

+TerpBites dynamically scrapes nutritional data from the University of Maryland's dining services website, providing up-to-date nutrition facts for foods served at the campus diner.
+I used the BeautifulSoup Python library to extract nutritional details for each food item and stored this data in an AWS RDS database for secure and scalable storage.

+To enable efficient data retrieval, I built a Flask-based RESTful API that connects to the database and serves nutritional data to the front end.
+The front-end application, developed with React.js, allows users to search for specific food items, view detailed nutritional information, and create personalized meal plans using a built-in meal tracker.